Advertisement

 The French word for contact lenses - lentilles de contact or simply lentilles - is the same as for lentils, leading to some slightly surprising translations of accompaniments.

-The word chèvre means both a goat and goat's cheese, but on a menu chèvre chaud mean you will get delicious warm, slightly melted goat's cheese.
+The word chèvre means both a goat and the cheese that the lady goats produce, but on a menu chèvre chaud means you will get delicious warm, slightly melted goat's cheese - not, as on the below restaurant window 'cheese goat'.

 Photo: Gideon/Flickr